Generic Name: Tacrolimus Injection (ta KROE li mus)

 - If you are taking a salt substitute that has potassium in it, a potassium-sparing diuretic, or a potassium product, talk with your doctor.

 - Talk with your doctor before getting any vaccines.
-Use with Prograf (tacrolimus injection) may either raise the chance of an infection or make the vaccine not work as well.
+Use of some vaccines with Prograf (tacrolimus injection) may either raise the chance of an infection or make the vaccine not work as well.

 - The chance of skin cancer may be raised.
 Avoid lots of sun, sunlamps, and tanning beds.
 Use sunscreen and wear clothing and eyewear that protects you from the sun.